SAP-archive/abap-fiori-launchpad-pers-sync/README.md

 * What to keep in mind during system upgrades?

 During an upgrade/maintenance window, it is recommended to disable SAP Fiori launchpad user personalization, to ensure data consistency.
 This can be done via launchpad parameters. <LINK>

+# SUPPORT

+This project is provided "as-is": there is no guarantee that raised issues will be answered or addressed in future releases.

+# License

+Copyright (c) 2018 SAP SE or an SAP affiliate company.
+All rights reserved.

+The content of this repository is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT as noted in the [LICENSE](https://github.com/SAP/abap-odata-smoke-test/blob/master/LICENSE) file.